pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export class MarketIdTableValue extends EnumTableValue {
     constructor();
 }

+// Warning: (ae-missing-release-tag) "MarketIdTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class MarketIdTextFormattableValue extends EnumTextFormattableValue {
+    constructor(data: MarketId | undefined);
+}

 // Warning: (ae-missing-release-tag) "MarketInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)